LeeMajiors/LeeMajiors/README.md

 I actively engage in guiding and mentoring fellow newcomers.

 <br><br>Currently, I am dedicated to expanding my skills in fullstack development using Javascript.

-<br><br>I am eager to acquire hands-on experience in a dynamic and demanding work environment where I can actively contribute to the organization's growth.
+I am eager to acquire hands-on experience in a dynamic and demanding work environment where I can actively contribute to the organization's growth.

 <br><br>My approach involves taking ownership of tasks and projects, and I consistently maintain a positive and enthusiastic outlook in all my endeavors.